-The first female Dean of Princeton’s Woodrow Wilson School, she rebuilt the school's international relations faculty and programs.
-A contributing editor to the Financial Times, Slaughter writes a monthly column for the newspaper, in addition to her column for Project Syndicate.
-Slaughter is the author and editor of seven books, including A New World Order.
+She is the Bert G. Kerstetter University Professor Emerita of Politics and International Affairs at Princeton.
+The first female Dean of Princeton’s Woodrow Wilson School, Slaughter rebuilt the school's international relations faculty and programs.
+A contributing editor to the Financial Times, Slaughter also writes a column for Project Syndicate.
+She is the author and editor of seven books, including A New World Order.

 Slaughter received her doctorate in International Relations from Oxford and her law degree from Harvard before teaching at University of Chicago and Harvard Law Schools.
 She is a member of the Aspen Strategy Group, on the board of Abt Associates, and, along with Ben Bernanke and Gordon Brown, is one of the five members of the PIMCO International Advisory Board.